 Still wondering if you need an editorial calendar?
-Let’s take a look at some of the benefits:
+Let’s take a look at some of the benefits.

 1. Visualize your communications/marketing strategy!

 If there is one key benefit of an editorial calendar, it’s enabling you to visualize your communications and marketing strategies and tasks.
-Think of an editorial calendar as a tool to give you a big-picture view of your communications content, allowing you to coordinate campaigns across all of your platforms.
+Think of an editorial calendar as a tool to give a big-picture view of your content, allowing you to coordinate campaigns across all of your platforms.

 - Your future self in three months’ time will thank you for it.

 - Once you get started, you will be amazed at how much you’re able to flesh it out.

 - You can always tweak it along the way – in fact, you should periodically look over your editorial calendar to make sure that nothing is missing.

 Not only will your editorial calendar ensure that you’re addressing timely issues and key messages, but it will also help you to keep an eye out for any duplication in content, gaps in posting, or topics that don’t align.